• Skip to main content

 Jump to Recipe

-All of the colors you love about fall are in these sautéed autumn vegetables, making it the perfect side dish for your Thanksgiving or fall festival table.
+Sauteed Autumn Vegetables have all of the glorious colors you love about fall making it the perfect side dish for your Thanksgiving, or fall festival table.

 A hand holding a serving spoon of colorful sauteed autumn vegetables.